 There’s no right or wrong way to book award travel.
 From our trip reports, you’ll see Emily and I have used miles & points for many different types of vacations.

 Similarly, when it comes to credit card deals, the best offer is the one that helps you achieve your goals!
-The sign-up bonus and perks on a card might be fantastic for one person, but not so attractive to another.
+The welcome bonus and perks on a card might be fantastic for one person, but not so attractive to another.

 I’ll share 4 tips for evaluating an offer.